awabxnero/kasagi/README.md

 > challenge_a generates output.txt
 > challenge_b generates analysis_results/results.txt

-> Note: I'm following the wording of challenge C strictly which implies that output of challenge A should be present in the directory and the docker container should only excute the script for challenge B.
+> I'm following the wording of challenge C strictly which implies that output of challenge A should be present in the directory and the docker container should only excute the script for challenge B.
 ## Using compose

 ```bash